 • Cancer therapies such as radiation and chemotherapy have a range of adverse effects upon the CNS vasculature.

-• Patients with cancer are also at risk for intracranial hemorrhage from a variety of factors including thrombocytopenia, coagulopathy, and hemorrhagic brain metastases.
+• Patients with cancer are also at risk for intracranial hemorrhage from a variety of factors including thrombocytopenia, coagulopathy, hemorrhagic brain metastases, and hematological malignancies.

 Historical note and terminology